 Ready to get more out of remote collaboration?
 The Perspective Reveal Template is a great way to help your team understand the impact of perspective, the pitfalls of alignment, and the benefits of true collaboration.
 In this exercise, you’ll explore a simulation of how most (ineffective) meetings work — because of divergent perspectives.
 This structure can give the illusion of alignment, but attendees may actually be thinking differently.
 Then, you’ll explore a different technique that helps expose disparities in attendees' interpretations/insights, so you can move toward the conflict, resolve, and converge it.
 This exercise can be helpful to build awareness around the power of perspectives.
 It can be equally powerful to teams that already understand this, because we can quickly surface any potential issues and build clarity, together.

-You just wrapped up Part 3 of our Better Meeting series. 🎉 By now, you’ve raised your awareness of common problems of meetings and you’re on track to avoid them.
+You just wrapped up Part 3 of our Effective Meetings series. 🎉 By now, you’ve raised your awareness of the nine common problems of meetings and you’re on track to avoid them.
 You’re bringing visual collaboration and guided methods to bring play into your meetings and focus your team’s imagination.
 And you’re ahead of the curve because you’re actively seeing and solving the challenges of remote collaboration.

-Part 4 of our Better Meeting series, we’ll explore effective meeting culture even further in.
+In Part 4 of our series, we’ll explore effective meeting culture even further in.
 With the knowledge of how to run effective remote meetings, we’ll dive into facilitation and how to hone the craft to get the most out of meetings.
 And then finally, we'll cover the future of working together to solve hard problems.